Federal Risk and Authorization Management Program (FedRAMP)

 The Office of Management and Budget now requires all executive federal agencies to use FedRAMP to validate the security of cloud services.
 (Other agencies have also adopted it, so it is useful in other areas of the public sector as well.)
-The National Institute of Standards and Technology (NIST) 800-53 sets the standard, and FedRAMP is the program that certifies that a cloud service provider (CSP) meets that standard.
+The National Institute of Standards and Technology (NIST) SP 800-53 sets the mandatory standards, establish security categories of information systems—confidentiality, integrity, and availability—to assess the potential impact on an organization should its information and information systems be compromised.
+FedRAMP is the program that certifies that a cloud service provider (CSP) meets those standards.

 Microsoft and FedRAMP

-Microsoft’s government cloud services, including Azure Government, Office 365 U.S. Government, and Dynamics 365 Government meet the demanding requirements of the US Federal Risk and Authorization Management Program (FedRAMP), enabling U.S. federal agencies to benefit from the cost savings and rigorous security of the Microsoft Cloud.
+Microsoft’s government cloud services, including Azure Government, Dynamics 365 Government, and Office 365 U.S. Government meet the demanding requirements of the US Federal Risk and Authorization Management Program (FedRAMP), enabling U.S. federal agencies to benefit from the cost savings and rigorous security of the Microsoft Cloud.

-Microsoft government cloud services offer public sector customers a rich array of services compliant with FedRAMP, and robust guidance and implementation tools, including the Azure Security and Compliance Blueprint for FedRAMP, which helps automate deployment and configuration of Azure resources in a FedRAMP environment.
+Microsoft government cloud services offer public sector customers a rich array of services compliant with FedRAMP, and robust guidance and implementation tools, including the FedRAMP High blueprint, which helps customers deploy a core set of policies for any Azure-deployed architecture that must implement FedRAMP High controls.

 Microsoft Azure P-ATOs

-- Dynamics 365 U.S. Government was granted a FedRAMP Agency ATO at the High Impact Level by the Department of Housing and Urban Development (HUD).
-(Note that although the scope of the certification is limited to the Government Community Cloud, Dynamics 365 U.S. Government business and enterprise plans operate following the same set of stringent FedRAMP controls.)
+Dynamics 365 U.S. Government was granted a FedRAMP Agency ATO at the High Impact Level by the US Department of Housing and Urban Development (HUD).
+Although the scope of the certification is limited to the Government Community Cloud, Dynamics 365 U.S. Government business and enterprise plans operate following the same set of stringent FedRAMP controls.

 Microsoft in-scope cloud services